kvhng/H-M-Seasonal-Trends-Analysis/README.md

 Insights and recommendations are provided on the following key areas:

-* Seasonal Sales Trends: Evaluation of historical transaction volume and revenue patterns across products, identifying strong-selling seasons and demand cycles for the top performing products
+* Seasonal Sales Trends: Evaluation of historical transaction volume and revenue patterns across products, identifying strong-selling seasons and demand cycles for the top performing products.

-* Product Performance Analysis: An assessment of H&M's top performing products by diving into transaction volume and revenue contributions, uncovering volume vs value disparities that inform the marketing team on which products to prioritize
+* Product Performance Analysis: An assessment of H&M's top performing products by diving into transaction volume and revenue contributions, uncovering volume vs value disparities that inform the marketing team on which products to prioritize.

-* Sales Channel Performance: An evaluation of online vs. in-store transactions over time, highlighting the dominant sales channel and enabling marketing teams to prioritize strategies that maximize revenue growth
+* Sales Channel Performance: An evaluation of online vs. in-store transactions over time, highlighting the dominant sales channel and enabling marketing teams to prioritize strategies that maximize revenue growth.

 An interactive Tableau dashboard can be located on Tableau Public [here](https://public.tableau.com/app/profile/kevin.phung8155/viz/HMVisualisation/Dashboard1).